bingeli1212/nitrile-preview/doc/DOC-nitrile-styles.md

   This field tends to be generic.
 It is currently used by FIGURE to decide if this is a "wrapfig" that is pushed to the "left" or "right", or a "table" instead of a "figure".

-+ salign:c
-+ salign:l
-+ salign:r

-  This field specifies how the contents of a figure should be aligned.
-The "c" option would force all contents to be center-aligned, where "l" is left-aligned, and "r" is right-aligned.

 + senum:a
 + senum:A